Recommendations & Conclusions

 At the so-called ‘frontier’ of AI a small group of leading developers are responsible for and accruing significant benefits from the development of advanced models and tools—thanks in part to their ability to access the necessary training data.
 This potential dominance is arguably to the detriment of free and open …

-Government response.
 The government states the Digital Markets, Competition and Consumers Act will equip the CMA with new tools to address competition issues in AI markets, with measures set to commence in January 2025.
-The CMA is also already using its existing …
+The CMA is also already using its existing tools to analyse AI markets …

 Department for Science, Innovation and Technology